-The Scotch pine (Pinus sylvestris) can be found in many places throughout the world.
+The Scotch pine, scientifically called Pinus sylvestris, can be found in many places throughout the world.
 In fact, it holds the title for the most widely distributed pine tree.
-The Scotch pine is also the most popular choice for a Christmas tree.
-Learn the facts on growing this pine in your landscape.
+The Scotch pine is the most popular choice for a Christmas tree.
+It is a member of the Pinaceae family, or pines.
+It is commonly called a Scotch pine or Scots pine.
+It is the national tree of Scotland.

-The Scotch pine will grow 30 to 70' tall and 25 to 30' wide, with an irregular shape.
+The Scotch pine will grow from 30 to 70 feet tall and up to 25 to 30 feet wide, with an irregular shape.
+The tallest Sctoch pine on record is a 210-year-old tree growing in Estonia which stands 152 feet tall.

-Plant in a location that receives full sun.
+Plant these trees in a location that receives full sun.
 The tree will languish in shady areas.

 The Scotch pine is a good choice for a location with clay soil.
 It also offers drought and salt tolerance.